mozafari/cliffguard/README.txt

 db_login_file: an xml file with the login information (see databases.conf as an example)

-query_file: an CSV file (using | as separators) with timestamp followed by a single query in each line
+query_file: a CSV file (using | as separators) with timestamp followed by a single query in each line
 	For example:
 	2011-12-14 19:38:51|select avg(salary) from employee
 	2011-12-14 19:38:51|commit